 Solution: Fauna is the animal life occurring in a particular region.
 The corresponding term for plant life is flora.
 Blue-bull, barking deer, cheetah, leopard, wild dog and wolf are examples of fauna of the Pachmarhi Biosphere Reserve.

 13. Birds that travel long distances to overcome harsh conditions are known as _______ .

 D. migratory birds

-Answer: (D) migratory birds
+Answer: (D) Migratory birds

 Solution: Birds travelling long distances seasonally, to reach faraway lands with suitable climate conditions, are called migratory birds.
 They migrate each year at a particular season to escape from harsh climatic conditions.
-Examples of migratory birds include the Arctic tern and Siberian crane.
+Examples of migratory birds include the Arctic tern and the Siberian crane.

 14. Which act was aimed at the preservation and conservation of natural forests in India?

 A. Forest Conservation Act

 Solution: The Forest Conservation Act 1980 was implemented to help conserve the country’s forests.
 It strictly restricts and regulates the use of forest land for non-forest purposes without the prior approval of the Central Government.

 15. Animals that are diminishing to a level of extinction are called